Student Central The University of Western Australia(M355) 35 Stirling Highway Perth Western Australia 6009

 Meet a criminologist

-Professor Harry Blagg teaches criminology and is Associate Dean (Research) in the UWA Law School.
+Professor Harry Blagg teaches criminology in the UWA Law School.
 He has a national and international reputation as a leading criminologist specialising in Indigenous people and criminal justice, young people and crime, family and domestic violence, crime prevention, diversionary strategies, policing and restorative justice.

 Your degree options